 The awards are open to individuals, teams, companies and organisations including contract caterers operating in a public sector environment.

-Entries are now closed, the shortlist will be revealed at the end of February.
+Entries are now closed, the shortlist has been revealed.

 Armed Forces Caterer of the Year Award

 This award is not open to general entries.
 All entries must be passed to the command of each area of the armed forces for consideration.

 Commands are to encourage units to identify and nominate a military caterer who has made an outstanding contribution to the moral component through the delivery of catering services in 2019.
 The 3 criteria against which nominees will be judged are:

 - Innovation.
 How has the nominee demonstrated innovation, flair and imagination in providing the best possible catering service to Military personnel?

 - Leadership.
 How have the nominee’s leadership skills been instrumental in improving the delivery of the catering service?
 Are they an inspirational and consistent leader who inspires the team to provide an excellent catering service challenging conditions?

 - Food Quality.
 What impact has the nominee had on improving the quality of the catering service?